Audrey (2020 film): Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 79% based on 24 reviews, with an average rating of 6.3/10.
 The site's critics consensus reads, "While it lacks new insights, Audrey peels back the layers behind Audrey Hepburn's life with all the gloss and shine befitting a Hollywood legend."
 On Metacritic, the film holds a rating of 66 out of 100, based on 5 critics, indicating "generally favorable reviews".

-Tim Robey from The Telegraph wrote that the film leaves the viewer "itching" to read a meaty biography of Hepburn's life, and argues that her "deeper calling [...] was as a regal champion of the dispossessed."
-Writing for The Evening Standard, Charlotte O'Sullivan praised the dance sequences as "poignant" but stated it lacked Hepburn's "bite".
+Tim Robey from The Telegraph wrote that the film leaves the viewer "itching" to read a meaty biography of Hepburn's life, and argues that her "deeper calling ... was as a regal champion of the dispossessed."
+Writing for The Evening Standard, Charlotte O'Sullivan praised the dance sequences as "poignant" but stated that the film lacked Hepburn's "bite".
 Candice Frederick of Elle praised the documentary as "enthralling" and praised it for its intimate and authentic perspective.
 Richard Roeper of the Chicago Sun-Times wrote that the "worshipful documentary breaks no new ground" but serves as a "valuable reminder" of Hepburn's persona and legacy.

 Writing for The Guardian, critic Peter Bradshaw praised the film for its candidacy of her childhood and early life, but opined that it didn't give sufficient weight to her acting.
 Leslie Felperi of The Hollywood Reporter deemed the film "fundamentally well-curated" and "tend[ded] toward gauzy, loving hagiography, emphasizing the star's kindness".
 Both Felperi and Bradshaw criticized the documentary for not emphasizing lesser-known parts of her filmography.